Stargazing in Ireland: The Best Dark Sky Reserves Guide 2026

-With vast rural landscapes, low light pollution, and three officially recognized International Dark Sky Places, Ireland is emerging as a global hotspot for noctourism – a rising travel trend focused on stargazing, astronomy, and nighttime nature.
+With vast rural landscapes, low light pollution, and three officially recognised International Dark Sky Reserves, Ireland is emerging as a global hotspot for noctourism in 2026, a rising travel trend focused on stargazing, astronomy, and nighttime nature.

 1. Kerry International Dark Sky Reserve – A Cosmic Coastal Playground